-Frailty and vitamin B9 because it is not stored in the body means we should try and eat foods with it at every meal and certainly each day.
+Frailty and vitamin B9 are linked because it is not stored in the body which means we should try to eat foods with it at every meal and certainly each-day.

-What can we do to make sure we do not become old before our time?
+What can we do to make sure that we do not become old before our time?

 As Christians we know that it behooves us to take care of our bodies since, at conversion, God has taken up residence in our mortal frame.
 If for no other reason that means that caring for the temple is an essential discipline of every Believer.

-But, of course, this applies to every single person, because it also means less pain and disability.
+But, of course, this applies to every single person, for differing reasons; because it also means less pain and disability.

 It means fewer visits to the doctor, and little or even no chronic medication.
 Treating Brother Ass kindly has many benefits.